WalletScrutiny/WalletScrutinyCom/_android/com.publet.md

 - We were **not able to find any references to source-availability**.
 - Given the last update date, it may also be possible that this app is already **defunct**.
 - We emailed the provider at info@publet.io and also through their contact form at the bottom of the homepage.
 We'll mark this as **defunct**.
-- The email was returned.
+- The email bounced with an error.